davidegat/LAIB-Local-AI-Bash/README.md

    -  Other general bigger models, like Llama, may work better in understanding the exact command, and less better in bash scripting.
    -  Avoiding 'uncensored' models may prevent bad commands to be generated.

 - These settings have been tested with good results on other models.
-As a general suggestion: keep values low, especially on bigger models.
+As a general suggestion: keep values low, especially on bigger models:
    - Context Length: `200-400`
    - Temperature: `0.45 - 0.6`
    - Response Length Limit: `50-250 tokens`